Mangul-Lab-USC/pyTCR/README.md

 | 8   | `j`       | J gene (required)                                       |
 | ... | optional fields | any other fields intended for your use (optional) |

 Specific Instructions on how to convert your data to the pyTCR format is available inside the `data_adapter.ipynb` notebook.
-The notebooks are written with the pyTCR format by default, but can be altered to fit any data requirements.
+All notebooks are written with the pyTCR format by default, however, it should be noted that users are able to alter each notebook to fit any data formats and requirements.